wavinwee/pi_mail/README.md

 *CONTAINER__NAME = dovecot if you have followed examples above*

 The general format of the user file is one `username:password` pair per line.
 The username should not include the _@domain_ suffix.
 The template demonstrates the format of adding a user with a plaintext password.
-You can leverage the dovecot container image to create a strong password hash:
+You can leverage the dovecot container image to create a stronger password hash:

-- `docker run -it --rm IMAGE_NAME doveadm pw -s SHA256-CRYPT`
+- `docker run -it --rm IMAGE_NAME doveadm pw -s PBKDF2`

 *IMAGE_NAME = dovecot if you have followed examples above*